-- A. The Town Board, as an alternative to the use of Conservation Subdivisions as described in Section146-6-3, authorizes the Planning Board, on a case-by-case basis, to use flexibility in the design and development of land in order to preserve natural and scenic qualities of open lands by approving Cluster Subdivisions.
+- A. The Town Board, as an alternative to the use of conservation subdivisions as described in § 146-6-3, authorizes the Planning Board, on a case-by-case basis, to use flexibility in the design and development of land in order to preserve natural and scenic qualities of open lands by approving cluster subdivisions.
 This authority is granted pursuant to New York State Town Law § 278 and may be applied in any zoning district within the Town of Skaneateles.
-Unlike Conservation Subdivisions, which are allowed by right without approval by the Town Board, The Town Board must provide prior authorization for each individual Cluster Subdivision. - B. Prior to considering a cluster subdivision, the Planning Board must request, and the Town Board must approve by resolution, the Planning Board's use of such authority for a specific application.
+Unlike conservation subdivisions, which are allowed by right without approval by the Town Board.
+The Town Board must provide prior authorization for each individual cluster subdivision. - B. Prior to considering a cluster subdivision, the Planning Board must request, and the Town Board must approve by resolution, the Planning Board's use of such authority for a specific application.
 The Town Board may impose conditions on the Planning Board's use of such authority with respect to any specific application. - C. The Planning Board shall provide the Town Board any documents requested by the Town Board in considering the Planning Board's request.
-This information shall include, at a minimum, a generalized description comparing how the site could be developed as a Conventional Subdivision with conforming lots and structures to how it may be developed differently using a Cluster Subdivision.
-The Planning Board shall not require submission of detailed documentation and plans from an applicant until after the Town Board has approved the Planning Board's request to consider a Cluster Subdivision. - D. Written consent by the applicant shall be provided extending the applicable time limitations of subdivision review if a request for Cluster Subdivision occurs after a Conventional Subdivision application has been formally accepted and/or scheduled for a public hearing by the Planning Board. - E. Nothing in this section shall require the Planning Board to request Cluster Subdivision authority from the Town Board in any particular case.
-However, the Planning Board may request the authority to require an applicant to submit an application for a Cluster Subdivision on a site.
+This information shall include, at a minimum, a generalized description comparing how the site could be developed as a conventional subdivision with conforming lots and structures to how it may be developed differently using a cluster subdivision.
+The Planning Board shall not require submission of detailed documentation and plans from an applicant until after the Town Board has approved the Planning Board's request to consider a cluster subdivision. - D. Written consent by the applicant shall be provided extending the applicable time limitations of subdivision review if a request for cluster subdivision occurs after a conventional subdivision application has been formally accepted and/or scheduled for a public hearing by the Planning Board. - E. Nothing in this section shall require the Planning Board to request cluster subdivision authority from the Town Board in any particular case.
+However, the Planning Board may request the authority to require an applicant to submit an application for a cluster subdivision on a site.

-- F. The granting of authority by the Town Board to the Planning Board to consider a Cluster Subdivision shall not be deemed to require the Planning Board to approve such Cluster Subdivision. - G. The final plat approval issued by the Planning Board pursuant to this section shall determine all future dimensional requirements, restrictions and conditions for future Zoning Law compliance.
+- F. The granting of authority by the Town Board to the Planning Board to consider a cluster subdivision shall not be deemed to require the Planning Board to approve such cluster subdivision. - G. The final plat approval issued by the Planning Board pursuant to this section shall determine all future dimensional requirements, restrictions and conditions for future chapter compliance.
 The Town Zoning Map shall be amended to indicate that an approved cluster development plat regulates future development on the site.
-The requirements, restrictions, and conditions authorized by this subsection may be changed only by approval by the Planning Board of an application to amend an approved Subdivision. - H. Pursuant to Town Law § 278, in the event that the Planning Board establishes any conditions on the cluster subdivision approval that require approval of the Town Board, then such conditions must be approved by the Town Board before the plat may be approved for filing. - I. The provisions of Town Law § 278 are hereby referenced and incorporated herein as if fully set forth in this section.
+The requirements, restrictions, and conditions authorized by this subsection may be changed only by approval by the Planning Board of an application to amend an approved subdivision. - H. Pursuant to Town Law § 278, in the event that the Planning Board establishes any conditions on the cluster subdivision approval that require approval of the Town Board, then such conditions must be approved by the Town Board before the plat may be approved for filing. - I. The provisions of Town Law § 278 are hereby referenced and incorporated herein as if fully set forth in this section.

 § 148-6-5.
-Transfer of Development Rights
+Transfer of development rights.